DFHack/dfhack/docs/Tags.rst

 - `map <map-tag-index>`: Tools that interact with the game map.
 - `military <military-tag-index>`: Tools that interact with the military.
 - `plants <plants-tag-index>`: Tools that interact with grass, trees, shrubs, and crops.
-- `stockpiles <stockpiles-tag-index>`: Tools that interact with stockpiles.
+- `stockpile <stockpile-tag-index>`: Tools that interact with stockpiles.
 - `units <units-tag-index>`: Tools that interact with units.
 - `workorders <workorders-tag-index>`: Tools that interact with workorders.